CODE OF BUSINESS CONDUCT AND ETHICS

 - The Intermediary requests reimbursement of extraordinary, poorly documented or last minute expenses.

-- The Intermediary objects to FCPA representations, warranties and covenants and related language in agreements with the Berkshire subsidiary.
+- The Intermediary objects to FCPA representations, warranties and covenants and related anti-corruption language in agreements with the Berkshire subsidiary.

 - The Intermediary objects to signing FCPA compliance certifications.